-Singh and Devaraj [1852] call a graph G with p vertices and q edges triangular graceful if there is an injection f from V(G) to $\{0, 1, 2, ..., T_q\}$ where T_q is the qth triangular number and the labels induced on each edge uv by |f(u) - f(v)| are the first q triangular numbers.
+Singh and Devaraj [2011] call a graph G with p vertices and q edges triangular graceful if there is an injection f from V(G) to $\{0, 1, 2, \ldots, T_q\}$ where T_q is the qth triangular number and the labels induced on each edge uv by |f(u) - f(v)| are the first q triangular numbers.
 They prove the following graphs are triangular graceful: paths, level 2 rooted trees, olive trees (see § 2.1 for the definition), complete n-ary trees, double stars, caterpillars, C{4n} , C{4n} with pendent edges, the one-point union of C_3 and P_n , and unicyclic graphs that have C_3 as the unique cycle.
-They prove that wheels, helms, flowers (see §2.2 for the definition) and K_n with $n \geq 3$ are not triangular graceful.
+They prove that wheels, helms, flowers (see §2.2 for the definition) and K_n with $n \ge 3$ are not triangular graceful.
 They conjecture that all trees are triangular graceful.
-In [1774] Sethuraman and Venkatesh introduced a new method for combining graceful trees to obtain trees that have α -labelings.
+In [1928] Sethuraman and Venkatesh introduced a new method for combining graceful trees to obtain trees that have α -labelings.

-Van Bussel [2087] considered two kinds of relaxations of graceful labelings as applied to trees.
+Van Bussel [2259] considered two kinds of relaxations of graceful labelings as applied to trees.
 He called a labeling range-relaxed graceful it is meets the same conditions as a graceful labeling except the range of possible vertex labels and edge labels are not restricted to the number of edges of the graph (the edges are distinctly labeled but not necessarily labeled 1 to q where q is the number of edges).
 Similarly, he calls a labeling vertex-relaxed graceful if it satisfies the conditions of a graceful labeling while permitting repeated vertex labels.
 He proves that every tree T with q edges has a range-relaxed graceful labeling with the vertex labels in the range $0, 1, \ldots, 2q-d$ where d is the diameter of T and that every tree on n vertices has a vertex-relaxed graceful labeling such that the number of distinct vertex labels is strictly greater than n/2.
+In 2017 Sethuraman, Ragukumar, and Slater [1917] improved the bound on the range-relaxed graceful labeling given by Van Bussel in [2259] in 2002 for a tree T.

-In [292], Barrientos and Krop introduce left- and right-layered trees as trees with a specific representation and define the excess of a tree.
-Applying these ideas, they show a range-relaxed graceful labeling which improves the upper bound for maximum vertex label given by Van Bussel in [2087].
-They also improve the bounds given by Rosa and Širáň in [1647] for the α -size and gracesize of lobsters.
+In [320], Barrientos and Krop introduce left- and right-layered trees as trees with a specific representation and define the excess of a tree.
+Applying these ideas, they show a range-relaxed graceful labeling which improves the upper bound for maximum vertex label given by Van Bussel in [2259].
+They also improve the bounds given by Rosa and Širáň in [1789] for the α -size and gracesize of lobsters.